-Here's a copy and paste of Grok's assessment, as much as can fit into chat, considering character limits:
+Here's a copy and paste of Grok's assessment, as much as can fit into chat, considering character limits.

-"Grade the Sources Cited by You and Other Critics Let's evaluate the reliability of the sources cited in your letters and by other critics, focusing on their historical accuracy and credibility in projecting the bill's debt impact.
-I'll use a 1-10 scale for each source, considering their track record, methodology, and independence.

-1. Committee for a Responsible Federal Budget (CRFB) - Cited by You Claim: \$3.37:5-69.7 deficit increase over 10 years (The Ledger letter); \$3.37 debt increase through 2034 (web result).
+"Grade the Sources Cited by You and Other Critics

+Let's evaluate the reliability for and one of the set o
-Claim: \$3.31 - \$6.91 defect increase over 10 years (ine Leager letter); \$3.31 dept increase through 2034 (web result).

-The CRFB is a well-respected, nonpartisan organization focused on fiscal responsibility.
-It of the voides estimates that complement or expand on CBO projections, typically offering a range to account for uncertainty.

-The web result (Budgets & Projections | Committee for a Responsible Federal Budget - www.crfb.org) notes their estimate of the current deficit (\$2.0T over the past 12 months) aligns with CBO data, suggesting reliability.
+Claim: \$3.31-56.91 deficit increase over 10 years (The Ledger letter); \$3.31 debt increase through 2034 (web result).
+Historical Accuracy: The CRFB is a well-respected, nonpartisan organization focused on fiscal responsibility.
+It often provides estimates that complement or expand on CBO projections, typically offering a range to account for uncertainty.
+The Wer Brauk (Budgets & Projections ] Committee for a Responsible Federal Budget - www.crfb.org) notes their estimate of the current deficit (\$2.07 over the past 12 months) aligns with CBO data, suggesting reliability.
 Historically, the CRFB has been accurate in identifying fiscal trends, though their projections can be conservative (e.g., assuming limited economic growth offsets).
-They correctly predicted rising deficits during the 2017 Tax Cuts and Jobs Act (TCJA), with actual deficits in 2018-2020 aligning with their forecasts.
+They correctly predicted rising deficits during the 2017 Tax Cuts and Jobs Act (TCJA), with accual deficits in 2018-2020 aligning with their forecasts.
+Credibility:

-Credibility: Nonpartisan and independent, with a focus on deficit reduction.
-Their methodology is transparent (e.g., they publish detailed reports on their website), though they rely on CBO data as a baseline, which inherits some of the CBO's limitations (e.g., dynamic scoring issues).
-Grade: 8/10.
-The CRFB is highly reliable, but their wide range (\$3.3T-\$6.9T) reflects uncertainty in economic feedback effects, and they don't provide primary data (relying on CBO inputs).
-They lose a point for not being a primary data and another for the lack of specificity in their upper-end estimate.

-2. Congressional Budget Office (CBO) - Cited by Terry R. Armold Claim: \$3.3T (deficit increase over 10 years) (Terry S. Brook) Claim: \$3.3T (deficit increase over 10 years) (Terry S. Brook)
+Nonpartisan and independent, with a focus on deficit reduction.
+Their methodology is transparent to a their in the second ology is transparent (e.g., they publish detailed reports on their website), though they rely on CBO data as a baseline, which inherits some of the CBO's limitations (e.g., dynamic scoring issues).

+Grade: 8/10 The CRFB is The CRFB is highly reliable, but their wide range (\$3.3T-\$6.9T) reflects uncertainty in economic feedback effects, and they don't provide primary data (relying on CBO inputs).
+They lose a point for not being a primary data source and another for the lack of specificity in their upper-end estimate.
+2. Congressional Budget Office (CBO) - Cited by Terry R. Arnold Claim: \$3.3T deficit increase over 10 years (Terry's letter); \$952 billion in annual interest costs (your letter, originally cited to CBO, FY2025).

 As discussed in my previous response (11:45 AM), the CBO has a strong track record: 2020 budget prediction off by 6% (mynbc15.com).
 FY2024 projections: underestimated revenues by 1%, outlays by 6%, and deficit by 1.1% of GDP (cbo.gov).
 These small errors indicate high accuracy for short-term projections, but long-term forecasts (like 10-year deficit estimates) are less precise due to dynamic scoring challenges (govinfo.gov).